UpCloud

 Ansible is a popular configuration management tool for provisioning anything from individual cloud servers to entire cloud infrastructures.
-It executes the requested operation by following user-defined playbooks, lists of customisable actions written in YAML, on specified cloud servers.
+It executes the requested operation by following user-defined playbooks, lists of customizable actions written in YAML, on specified cloud servers.

 Using Ansible, you can automate all bootstrapping operations, like installing and updating software, creating and removing users, and configuring system services.
 And to expand on those features, the UpCloud Ansible Collection adds a whole lot of newly available configuration options.